Tibetan Americans: Demography

 An estimate of c.
 7,000 was made in 2001, and in 2008 the CTA's Office of Tibet in New York informally estimated the Tibetan population in the US at around 9,000.
 In 2020, The Central Tibetan Administration estimated the number of Tibetans living in the United States to be over 26,700.
 The migration of the Tibetans to the United States took on the pattern of 22 "cluster groups", located primarily in the Northeast, the Great Lakes region and the Intermountain West.
 Other communities include Austin, Texas and Charlottesville, Virginia.
 Tibetan Americans who are born in Tibet or elsewhere in Tibet are officially recognized as Chinese nationals not by choice due to China's occupation of Tibet.

 Northeast

 Advert in New York's "Little Tibet" neighborhood, urging Tibetan Americans to contribute to COVID-19 relief efforts for members of the diaspora struggling through India's 2021 COVID-19 outbreak.

 Communities of Tibetan Americans in the Northeast exist in Boston and Amherst, Massachusetts, Ithaca, New York, and New York City, and in the states of Connecticut, Vermont, and New Jersey.
 In New York and New Jersey, they live primarily in Queens and New Brunswick.

+Ithaca, New York, is also the location of the Namgyal Monastery Institute of Buddhist Studies, founded in 1992, considered by many to be the North American seat of the Dalai Lama's personal monastery, and which includes the Du Khor Choe Ling Monastery and the Dalai Lama Library and Learning Center.

 The town of Northfield, Vermont has been home for many years to the seat of the current Trijang Rinpoche, who has been estranged from the Dalai Lama due to the Dorje Shugden controversy, which has become a cultural heritage center for thousands of followers.